Kong/docs.konghq.com/app/_src/deck/reference/deck_file_list-tags.md

 ## Flags

 `--format`
-:  output format: JSON, YAML, or PLAIN (Default: `"PLAIN"`)
+:  Output format: JSON, YAML, or PLAIN.
+(Default: `"PLAIN"`)

 `-h`, `--help`
-:  help for list-tags (Default: `false`)
+:  Help for list-tags.
+(Default: `false`)

 `-o`, `--output-file`
-:  output file to write.
-Use - to write to stdout (Default: `"-"`)
+:  Output file to write to.
+Use `-` to write to stdout.
+(Default: `"-"`)

 `--selector`
-:  JSON path expression to select objects to scan for tags, defaults to all Kong entities (repeat for multiple selectors)
+:  JSON path expression to select objects to scan for tags.
+Defaults to all Kong entities.
+Repeat for multiple selectors.

 `-s`, `--state`
 :  decK file to process.
-Use - to read from stdin (Default: `"-"`)
+Use `-` to read from stdin.
+(Default: `"-"`)